-Then click on keyword ideas, we don’t really worry about the ad group ideas for now.
+Then click on keyword ideas, we don't worry about the ad group ideas for now.

-This will reveal the monthly search volume.
-Choose what you want to keep.
+Keyword Planner will show the monthly search volume.
+Choose the words you want to keep.

 The Keyword Planner makes it easy to download the entire list into a CSV file.

-Or select only the keywords you think are worth keeping, add a check mark to the right of the keywords and on the right side of the page download then to a CSV file.
+Or select only the keywords you think are worth keeping, add a checkmark to the right of the keywords and on the right side of the page and then download to a CSV file.

-Now we go to Keywordkeg.com and enter all the keywords.
+Now we go to Keyword Keg and enter all the keywords.
 Click on “Get search volume and CPC.”